lisa-vdoviuk/nova-memory/README.md

 # Ollama Chat Bot

 A simple web application for chatting with AI bot using Ollama locally.
 Features C++ backend and clean web frontend.
+Was created for easier memory forming/testing of personal AI assistant with individual memory about the user.

 ## Features